memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 > **Note:** [Blinky](https://docs.zephyrproject.org/latest/samples/basic/blinky/README.html) is an example for a [Zephyr _repository_ application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-repo-app).
 We continue using a [_freestanding_ application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app), and in the next article, we'll finally create a [_workspace_ application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-workspace-app).

 Straight from the documentation, we follow the _"Open in GitHub"_ link to find the application in Zephyr's repository and simply copy the contents from [`main.c`](https://github.com/zephyrproject-rtos/zephyr/blob/main/samples/basic/blinky/src/main.c) into our own application.
-We'll now compare the `gpio` devicetree API with the "plain" API in `zephyr/include/zephyr/devicetree.h` that we've seen in the last article.
+We'll now compare the `gpio` Devicetree API with the "plain" API in `zephyr/include/zephyr/devicetree.h` that we've seen in the last article.

 ### Blinky with a `/chosen` LED node

-The *Blinky* example chooses the LED devicetree node using the _alias_ `led0`.
-Zephyr keeps its devicetrees clean and we've seen that aliases, including `led0` are usually consistent throughout supported boards.
+The *Blinky* example chooses the LED Devicetree node using the _alias_ `led0`.
+Zephyr keeps its Devicetrees clean and we've seen that aliases, including `led0` are usually consistent throughout supported boards.
 Thus, if there's a board supported by Zephyr that has at least one light on it that works like LED, you can be sure that there's also a matching `led0` alias:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts